(Updated April 23 at 9pm)

 - Self-employment income

-Canada Emergency Business Account (announced March 27, updated April 1): The government will also guarantee loans of up to $40,000 for small businesses, which will be interest-free for the first year.
+Canada Emergency Business Account (CEBA): The government will also guarantee loans of up to $40,000 for small businesses, which will be interest-free until December 31, 2022.
+Corporations should apply directly with their financial institution.

-The federal government has promised $25-billion to guarantee the loans, removing the risk for banks.
 One quarter of each loan, up to $10,000, will be forgiven if businesses repay their balance before Dec.
 31, 2022.
-If the loans aren’t repaid by that date, they can be converted into three-year term loans charging 5-per-cent interest, according to a CIBC statement.
+If the loans aren’t repaid by that date, they can be converted into three-year term loans charging 5-per-cent interest.

-Wage Subsidy Program: To support businesses that are facing revenue losses and to help prevent layoffs, the government is proposing to provide eligible small employers a temporary wage subsidy for a period of three months.
+Canada Emergency Wage Subsidy (CEWS): To support businesses that are facing revenue losses and to help prevent layoffs, the government is proposing to provide eligible small employers a temporary wage subsidy for a period of three months.
 The subsidy will be equal to 75% of remuneration paid during that period.
-As of April 1st, the wage subsidy is expected to start 6 weeks from now.
+Program application will start on April 27.

-The key rules (as of April 1) for the 75% wage subsidy program are as follows:
+The key rules for the CEWS are as follows:

 - The subsidy is for wages paid to employees for the period from March 18 to June 20